auth0/docs/articles/metadata/management-api.md

 The Auth0 Management APIv2 token is required to call the Auth0 Management API.
 [Click here to learn more about how to get a Management APIv2 Token.](/api/management/v2/tokens)
 :::

-### Authentication API

-Using the [Authentication API Signup endpoint](/api/authentication?javascript#signup) you can create a new user for database connections and set the `user_metadata` field.

-## Management API: Set Metadata Fields on Creation
+### Management API: Set Metadata Fields on Creation

 To create a user with the following profile details: